Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_CRITICAL_BUG_RESOLUTION_PROCESS_001_v1.md

           "Phase_Goal": "Develop, unit test, and document a robust fix for `ErrorLogs:[ErrorLogKey]`.", "Lead_Mode_Specific_Instructions": [
             "CRITICAL FIX REQUIRED for `ErrorLogs:[ErrorLogKey]`.
-Root cause identified by Nova-LeadQA: [Summary from ErrorLog].", "1.
-Assign Nova-SpecializedFeatureImplementer or Nova-SpecializedCodeRefactorer to implement the fix with highest priority.", "2.
-Ensure the fix is as targeted as possible to minimize regression risk.", "3.
-CRITICAL: Comprehensive unit tests MUST accompany the fix.", "4.
-Code must pass all linters as per `ProjectConfig:ActiveConfig`.", "5.
-Log any technical `Decisions` (integer `id`) made for the fix (e.g., specific algorithm change, library patch usage) using `use_mcp_tool` (`tool_name: 'log_decision'`).", "6.
-Update your LeadDeveloper phase `Progress` (integer `id`) frequently using `use_mcp_tool` (`tool_name: 'update_progress'`).", "7.
-If fix requires minor, safe, related refactoring for stability, perform it and document in `TechDebtCandidates` (key) if larger refactoring is out of scope."
+Root cause identified by Nova-LeadQA: [Summary from ErrorLog].", "Your goal for this phase is to implement the fix.
+Create a high-level plan, log it, and use your single-step execution loop to delegate tasks to your specialists (e.g., FeatureImplementer for the fix, TestAutomator for unit tests).", "Ensure the fix is as targeted as possible to minimize regression risk.", "CRITICAL: Comprehensive unit tests MUST accompany the fix.", "Code must pass all linters as per `ProjectConfig:ActiveConfig`."
           ],
           "Required_Input_Context": {
             "ConPort_ErrorLog_To_Fix_Key": "[ErrorLogKey]",